|paragon vulcan kiln||or tumblers at electrictumblers.co.uk|

 a berry, blue, jade, navy, pink, purple, or turquoise respray: normally black

-a programmer upgrade from a Sentry Xpress 12-key to a Sentinel Touch Screen: factory fitted
+a programmer upgrade from a Sentry Xpress 12-key to a Sentinel Touch: factory fitted

 a gas injection flow meter with a controlling solenoid: factory fitted